 The palace is made of red and pink sandstone and its unique design is akin to honeycomb belief with 953 windows.
 Having so many windows is the reason behind its name Hawa Mahal.
-The windows are decorated with intricate latticework and produced a venturi effect by passing cool air and making the atmosphere pleasant in summers.
+The windows have intricate latticework and produce a venturi effect by passing cool air and making the atmosphere pleasant in summers.

 4. Jaigarh fort